gvwilson/thirdbit/src/fiction/iffy/index.md

 all facing inward,
 horned heads low and sweat steam rising from their backs.

-She held her breath as one of the musk ox stepped forward in front of Edson and pawed the ground.
+She held her breath as an ox stepped in front of Edson and pawed the ground.
 Sunlight reflected off a collar around its neck, except no, it wasn't a collar,